Rome Italy Temple

 Groundbreaking and Site Dedication: 23 October 2010 by Thomas S. Monson

-As of February 2014, scaffolding has been removed from the north and south sides of the Rome Italy Temple, revealing the beautiful granite exterior.
-Attachment of granite to the framework for the two towers is underway.
+On September 7, 2014, members of the Rome Italy East Stake dedicated their fast to the construction progress of the Rome Italy Temple and to the workers' ability to build to the exacting standards required by the Church.
+Little has changed on the exterior since January, but work continues slowly on the interior.
 A large amount of work has been accomplished on the temple grounds including walkways made of travertine pavers quarried in Italy.
 Construction continues simultaneously on a stake center, visitors' center, and patron arrival and housing center.
 A beautiful stand of Italian stone pines leading to the temple decorate the construction site.
 A grove of olive trees that once stood on site were transplanted into crates for preservation and then reintegrated into the landscaping.

 President Thomas S. Monson presided over the groundbreaking ceremony for the Rome Italy Temple on Saturday, October 23, 2010.
 He was accompanied by Church officials including Elder William R. Walker, Executive Director of the Temple Department; Erich W. Kopischke, President of the Europe Area and his two counselors, Elder Gérald Caussé and Elder José A. Teixeira; Elder Alfredo L. Gessati, Area Seventy; President Massimo De Feo, Rome Italy Stake President; and President Raimondo Castellani, Bern Switzerland Temple President.
 Numerous government officials were also in attendance including Mr. Giuseppe Ciardi, vice mayor of Rome, and Senator Lucio Malan.